jayramr/Nasqar2/dada2Shiny/src/user_guide.md

 ## Introduction

 This guide provides a basic overview of using DADA2 within an R Shiny application for analyzing microbiome sequencing data.
-DADA2 is an advanced tool for processing and denoising amplicon sequencing data, such as 16S rRNA sequences, ensuring high-resolution identification of sequence variants.
+DADA2 is a tool for processing and denoising amplicon sequencing data, such as 16S rRNA sequences, ensuring high-resolution identification of sequence variants.

+The original paper describing DADA2 can be found in the citation at the bottom of this page.

 ---